 - The decision-making and rationale behind the initial assessment that placement of a feeding tube is required for feeding or medications.

-- Insertion of feeding tube – date, time, type and size of tube inserted, length of tube at nostrils or mouth, method of confirming tube position.
+- Insertion of feeding tube – date, time, type and size of tube inserted, length of tube at nostrils or mouth, length of tube remaining external, method of confirming tube position.

 - Each pH test and the result on the NGT testing chart, even if the pH is outside the safe level.